EPR Registration for Paper Waste - Benefits, Process & Fees

 Producers, importers, and brand owners (PIBOs) must provide following documents to apply for EPR Registration for Paper Waste management:

-Procedure to Apply for EPR Registration for Paper Waste
+EPR Registration Process for Paper Waste

 EPR Registration Fee for Paper Waste